Hamzatariq211/Hamzatariq211/README.md

 ---

 ## 🪩 **About Me**
-🔥 Passionate about **real-time AI, computer vision, biomechanics & analytics**
+🔥 Passionate about **real-time AI, computer vision, building softwares and applications that make life better**
 💡 Building **intelligent mobile systems using deep learning**
 🚀 Focused on delivering **production-grade AI experiences**
 🤝 Open for collaborations & innovative ideas